Schlesener73/Capstone-Workshop-Management/Docs/Minutes/Timeline.md

 **10/29/21**
 - RF-2 and RF-3 feedback received from Dr. H
 - Dr. H provided fields for database tables
+- Updated Dr. Finkbine on RF-2, RF-3, and RF-4 status

 **11/3/21**
 - Zoom meeting with Dr. H